siri404-gh/sreeram.app_old/README.md

 - Fork this repo.
 - Husky, Commitizen and Commitlint, all npm installed, ensure that you follow good commit practices.
 - Signup at Travis.
 Here is where most things happen.
-- Every travis build has 8 stages - Lint, Test, Browserstack, Documentation, Build, Stage, Performance, Host.
+- Signup at CircleCI too.
-- Lint - performs a lint check.
+- Every Travis/CircleCi build has 8 stages - Lint, Test, Browserstack, Documentation, Build, Stage, Performance, Host.
-- Test - Performs unit testing and generate reports.
+- Lint - Performs a lint check.
-  - After success, reports are sent to Codecov, Codeclimate, Codacy and Sonarqube.
+- Test - Performs unit testing and generates reports and are sent to Codecov, Codeclimate, Codacy and Sonarqube.
 (You will need to have signed up at all those places and set appropriate environment variables).
   - Browserstack - Runs the unit tests in browsers specified in customLaunchers.js.
 (You will need to have signed up and set appropriate environment variables).
   - Documentation - Generates react styleguide.
   - Build - Performs a build and generates a webpack visualizer analysis report.